joshuaalpuerto/oh-my-home/README.md

 The app bundles all your clients-side scripts and chunk them into several files using code splitting where possible.
 Your code is automatically optimized when building for production so you don't have to worry about that.

-See the [JS documentation](docs/js/README.md) for more information about the JavaScript side of things.

 ### SEO